-One variation of this long tradition of intermediaries is its evolution into the Recruitment Bureau (Zhao-gong-guan 招工館) in big port cities, such as Guangdong, Hong Kong, and Macao, during the colonial period in the 19th and 20th centuries.
-Under the Dutch and British colonial governments, the Recruitment Bureau drafted coolies from the neighboring regions' low-income families as indentured laborers.
+One variation of this long tradition of intermediaries is its evolution into the Recruitment Bureau (Zhao-gong-guan 招工館) in big port cities, such as Guangdong, Hong Kong, and Macao, during the colonial period in the nineteenth and twentieth centuries.
+Under the Dutch and British colonial governments, the Recruitment Bureau drafted coolies from the neighboring regions' low-income families to work as indentured laborers.
 They dispatched the coolies to foreign countries in Southeast Asia, South America, and Africa.
-The Recruitment Bureau is often addressed as Pigsties (Zhuzai-liao 豬仔寮), that is, the quarters for pigs.
-Each year, there would be more than 10,000 people shipped onboard.
-The recruitment institution of the coolies in the 19th and 20th centuries during the colonial period is an advanced form of the traditional Ya-Jen Ya-Hang middleman system and a precursor of the privatized broker system for temporary guest laborers of the 20th and 21st centuries (Figure 3).
+The Recruitment Bureau is often addressed as Pigsties (Zhuzai-lia 豬仔寮)-that is, the quarters for pigs.
+Each year, more than 10,000 people would be shipped onboard.
+The recruitment institution of the coolies during the colonial period in the nineteenth and twentieth centuries is an advanced form of the traditional Ya-Jen Ya-Hang intermediary system and a precursor of the privatized broker system for temporary guest laborers of the twentieth and twenty-first centuries.